St. Paul's Episcopal Church Oakland

 Upcoming Services

 8:00 a.m.
-HOLY EUCHARIST Program
+HOLY EUCHARIST

 10:00 a.m.
-CHORAL EUCHARIST Program
+EUCHARIST with MUSIC

 10:00 a.m.
-CHILDREN’S PROGRAMS
+Children's Programs

 We welcome all families to St. Paul's, and invite your children to participate in Mustard Seeds (for under 5) and Faith Quest/Sunday School (for ages 5-12), or sit with you during the service.